ISAITB/docs-tdl/source/testcase/index.rst

 additional details need to first be defined unambiguously by the test bed and made known to its users.
 Only then can we use them in a deterministic and portable manner.

 .. note::
-    **GITB software support:** Expression languages other than the default XPath 1.0 are not supported.
-As such the ``namespaces`` element is currently ignored.
+    **GITB software support:** Using the ``namespaces`` element to define expression languages other than the default XPath 1.0 is currently not supported.

 .. index:: imports (Test case)
 .. index:: artifact (Test case imports)